-After two years of outreach and dozens of workshops, the City of Boston has released its Go Boston 2030 Vision and Action Plan, an unprecedented roadmap for the region’s mobility future.
+The City of Boston released its Go Boston 2030 Vision and Action Plan in March 2017, an unprecedented roadmap for the region’s mobility future.
 This ambitious plan encapsulates our vision for a Boston where streets are safe, equitable, and vibrant places for people.

 The future of Boston is in your hands.
-Will you help us make this plan a reality?
+Here are a few ways you can help us make this plan a reality:

-- Volunteer as a Street Ambassador this spring and help build support for Go Boston 2030 projects and policies.
-RSVP now for an upcoming training sessions!
+- Volunteer as a Street Ambassador and help build support for Go Boston 2030 projects and policies.
 Click here to learn more.

 - Join our Advocacy Committee to help track and influence Go Boston 2030 ongoing and proposed street projects.